santorog/essentialscala/resources/notes/sequencingcomputations/notes.md

 // res3: Int = 3
 ```

- It can be a but easier to read but more importantly, the use of multiple parameter lists to ease type inference.
+ It can be a bit easier to read but more importantly, the use of multiple parameter lists to ease type inference.
 Scala’s type inference algorithm cannot use a type inferred for one parameter for another parameter in the same list.
-However, Scala can use types inferred for one parameter list in another parameter list.This means fewer type declarations and a smoother development process.
+However, Scala can use types inferred for one parameter list in another parameter list.This means fewer type declarations, and a smoother development process.

 9/ *Generic Product Type* -> A tuple is the generalisation of a pair to more terms.
 Scala includes built-in
    generic tuple types with up to 22 elements.